 The history of Patan dates back to 3rd century when the kingdom was ruled by Kirat Dynasty.
 Then the kingdom was handed over to Lichhavis and Mallas until the Shah Dynasty took control over the entire Kathmandu Valley and Patan became a city in the kingdom of Nepal.
 Today Patan resides within the city of Lalitpur which got its name from a farmer named “Lalit”.
 He was believed to carry Rato Machindranath, a Hindu God, from the state of Assam, India, to the valley to end the worst drought going on in that time.
-It is believed that the Great Emperor Ashoka visited the place in 250 B.C. and built five Buddhist stupas, four at four different corners of Patan and one at the center.
+It is believed that the Great Emperor Ashoka visited the place in 250 B.C.
+Built five Buddhist stupas, four at four different corners of Patan and one at the center.
 There are thousands of temples and monuments located inside and around the Durbar Square

 Some areas to see in Patan: